voidash/blog/content/joy-and-curiosity/2025/4/index.md

 - **DeepSeek** was such a big deal because it talks about RL tuning and no other models talked about how they did it.

 ### Misc
 - Absolutely loved Attack on Titan.
 I think this is a must watch for someone looking into captivating, heated story.
 It will leave you bewildered.
 Each episode is filled with suspense.
 For first time there were so many clues but i couldn't foreshadow what was about to happen next.
 One of my friend shared [this video and i completely overlooked the clue](https://www.youtube.com/watch?v=gNwABGACsfY).There is no true protagonist or antagonist.
 It's all relative.
-The kind of emotions i felt when watching the series has been engrained to the point that i find myself looking for merch to tag myself to be enjoyer of this absolute masterpiece.
+The kind of emotions i felt when watching the series has been engrained to the point that i find myself looking for merch to tag myself as the enjoyer of this absolute masterpiece.

 ![](aot.png)